gcalderone/Gnuplot.jl/docs/src/advanced.md

 gpexec("set term unknown")  #hide
 ```

-You may also provide a session ID as first argument (see [Multiple sessions](@ref), to redirect the command to a specific session.
+You may also provide a session ID as first argument (see [Multiple sessions](@ref)) to redirect the command to a specific session.

 ## Dry sessions